elastic/examples/Machine Learning/ProblemChild/problemchild-end-to-end.md

 }
 ```

-* Script processors to extract bigram features from certain fields: Script avilable in `ngram_extractor.txt`.
+* Script processors to extract bigram features from certain fields: Script avilable in `ngram_extractor.json`.

 Eg: The following processor gets the first 100 bigrams for the field `feature_process_name`.